 Next, you will find the title tag.
 This is the data that is seen by users when they hover their mouse over your picture.
 It is the text seen by Pinners too when they try to pin your photos on their boards on Pinterest.

 As per most experts, your title tag can host your keywords.
 If you have targeted some particular search term, ensure that it appears in a minimum of one title tag.
 But be careful not to exaggerate it.
 Be sensible and minimize confusing jargon.

 Some people think that captions are just childish.
 According to them, if the photo is fitting in the surrounding text perfectly, what is the need to put a caption?

 However, this is not the case!

-A caption does the job of stopping the eyes of a scanner wandering over your webpage.
-This is important, because a high bounce rate can negatively affect your SEO score.
+A caption does the job of stopping the eyes of a scanner from wandering over your webpage.
+This is important because a high bounce rate can negatively affect your SEO score.
 Captions keep the readers engaged with your content and you can do better in search.